Devleena2003/Devleena2003/README.md

 ## 💡 My Journey: From Code to Creation

 Hello!
-I'm Devleena, a passionate Computer Science and Engineering finalist on a mission to build impactful digital experiences.
+I'm Devleena, a passionate Computer Science and Engineering student on a mission to build impactful digital experiences.
 My journey is fueled by a blend of technical skill, creative design, and an insatiable curiosity for what's next in tech.

 *   **Crafting Digital Solutions:** I thrive on transforming ideas into reality, whether it's architecting **responsive websites**, developing robust **Full-Stack applications (MERN)**, or creating intuitive **Native Mobile Apps (React Native)** that solve real-world problems.
 *   **Designing with Empathy:** My approach to **UI/UX Design** is user-centric, focusing on creating interfaces that are not just beautiful, but also accessible and a joy to interact with.